web-design-and-development-at-tstc/wdd-raspberry-pi/ubuntu-server-macos.md

   - The first is to install the Command Line Tools.
 To do this, Launch the Terminal then run the command `xcode-select --install`

   - This will launch a software update popup window and you will need to click Install.
+Then you will need to accept the license agreement by clicking Agree.
 Once it has finished, click Done.

   - Next, you are going to install Homebrew.
 Enter the command `/usr/bin/ruby -e “$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)”`